ferhansohail/in-quiz-questions/microsoft-outlook/microsoft-outlook-quiz.md

 - [ ] folder; category
 - [ ] flag; tag
 - [ ] category; flag
-- [ ] flag; category
+- [X] flag; category

 #### 10. You create a task and assign it to Nalia.
 Nalia reviews the request and declines the assignment.
 Where is the task now, and who is the owner?
 - [ ] The task is nowhere, and no one is the owner.
-- [ ] The task is in your task list, and you are the owner.
+- [X] The task is in your task list, and you are the owner.
 - [ ] The task is in Nalia's task list, and you are the owner.
 - [ ] The task is in Nalia's task list, and Nalia is the owner until she reassigns it to you.

 #### 11. What does Outlook automatically point out to you when you are invited to a meeting?
 - [ ] if your attendance is mandatory
-- [ ] ifthe meeting is high or low priority
+- [ ] if the meeting is high or low priority
 - [ ] the amount of time you have between this meeting and your next event
-- [ ] if the meeting is adjacent to another event in your calendar
+- [X] if the meeting is adjacent to another event in your calendar

 #### 12. What appears on your screen whenever a new email arrives?
 - [ ] an emoji
-- [ ] an alert
+- [X] an alert
 - [ ] a notice
 - [ ] a bell icon